 There are a number of different types of ADRVs which are defined in Article 2 of the World Anti-Doping Code (Code).
-The 2019 ADRVs Report is based on the types of ADRVs listed in the 2015 Code which are as follows:
+The 2021 ADRV Report is based on the types of ADRVs listed in the 2021 Code which are as follows:

-- Article 2.1 Presence of a prohibited substance or its metabolites or markers in an Athlete's sample - Article 2.2 Use or attempted use by an Athlete of a prohibited substance or a prohibited method - Article 2.3 Evading, refusing or failing to submit to sample collection - Article 2.4 Whereabouts failures (any combination of three missed tests and/or filing failures within a 12-month period by an Athlete) - Article 2.5 Tampering or attempted tampering with any part of doping control - Article 2.6 Possession of a prohibited substance or a prohibited method - Article 2.7 Trafficking or attempted trafficking in any prohibited substance or prohibited method - Article 2.8 Administration or attempted administration to any Athlete in-competition of any prohibited substance or prohibited method or administration or attempted administration to any Athlete out-of-competition of any prohibited substance or any prohibited method that is prohibited out-of-competition. - Article 2.9 Complicity (assisting, encouraging, aiding, abetting, conspiring, covering up or any other type of intentional complicity involving an anti-doping rule violation) - Article 2.10 Prohibited Association
+- Article 2.1 Presence of a Prohibited Substance or its Metabolites or markers in an Athlete's Sample - Article 2.2 Use or attempted use by an Athlete of a Prohibited Substance or a Prohibited Method - Article 2.3 Evading, refusing or failing to submit to Sample collection by an Athlete - Article 2.4 Whereabouts failures (any combination of three missed tests and/or filing failures within a 12-month period by an Athlete in a Registered Testing Pool) - Article 2.5 Tampering or attempted Tampering with any part of doping control by an Athlete or other Person - Article 2.6 Possession of a Prohibited Substance or a Prohibited Method by an Athlete or other Person - Article 2.7 Trafficking or attempted Trafficking in any Prohibited Substance or Prohibited Method by an Athlete or other Person - Article 2.8 Administration or attempted Administration by an Athlete or other Person to any Athlete In-Competition of any Prohibited Substance or Prohibited Method or administration or attempted administration to any Athlete Out-of-Competition of any Prohibited Substance or any Prohibited Method that is Prohibited Out-of-Competition. - Article 2.9 Complicity or attempted Complicity by an Athlete or other Person - Article 2.10 Prohibited Association by an Athlete or other Person - Article 2.11 Acts by an Athlete or other Person to discourage or retaliate against reporting to authorities from an Athlete and analyzed by a WADA-accredited Laboratory.